ibm-cloud-docs/messages-for-rabbitmq/reference-monitoring.md

 # Monitoring Integration
 {: #monitoring}

 Monitoring for {{site.data.keyword.messages-for-rabbitmq_full}} deployments is provided through integration with the {{site.data.keyword.monitoringfull}} service.
-Your deployments forward selected information so you can monitor deployment health and resource usage.
-To see your {{site.data.keyword.messages-for-rabbitmq}} dashboards in {{site.data.keyword.monitoringfull_notm}}, you have to [Enable Platform Metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling) in the same region as your deployment.
-If you have deployments in more than one region, you have to provision {{site.data.keyword.monitoringfull_notm}} and enable platform metrics in each region.
+Your deployments forward select information so you can monitor deployment health and resource usage.
+To see your {{site.data.keyword.messages-for-rabbitmq}} dashboards in {{site.data.keyword.monitoringfull_notm}}, you must [Enable Platform Metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling) in the same region as your deployment.
+If you have deployments in more than one region, you must provision {{site.data.keyword.monitoringfull_notm}} and enable platform metrics in each region.

 To access {{site.data.keyword.monitoringfull_notm}} from your deployment, use the _Monitoring_ link from the right menu.
 (If you do not already have a monitoring service in the same region as your deployment it says _Add monitoring_.)